 Andreea was discovered at just 11 years old.
 Her first big fashion show was Milan Fashion Week Spring/Summer 2006 for Dolce & Gabbana when she was only 14.

 But she is not just a pretty face.
 Diaconu speaks five languages and studied social psychology in university.
-She has also done philanthropy work with the St. Jude Children’s Research Hospital, and Art and Abolition NGO, which aims to end child sex slavery in Africa.
+She has also done philanthropy work with the St. Jude Children’s Research Hospital, and Art and Abolition NGO.
 Romanian models can do it all, Y’all.